Commonwealth Games: England beat Singapore to claim badminton team bronze

 Marcus Ellis and Lauren Smith got off to a winning start, beating Hee Yong Kai Terry and Wong Jia Ying Crystal 16-21 21-19 21-18 in the mixed doubles.

-European champion Rajiv Ouseph was in action in the men's singles and needed to save four match points as he edged past Loh Kean Yew 20-22 21-15 25-23.
+European champion Rajiv Ouseph saved four match points as he edged past Loh Kean Yew 20-22 21-15 25-23 in the men's singles.

 Ellis and Chris Langridge wrapped up the win in the men's doubles.